+- for other areas

+ONGOING CONSULTATION

+• the tiered approach to assessing cumulative effects, will be dependent on the information available at the time in the public domain and reasonable assumptions, using the DFD and IDP inform this.
+E.g., where later developments are submitted for OPA, more detailed information will be available to base a cumulative effects assessment on, compared with earlier OPA's

-- the first OPA will take its assumptions for unknown data from masterplan documents (the DFD, PFA & IDP) and any other information available at the time - the second OPA will then be able to use the information in the first outline EIA, as well as the masterplan documents for other areas - this chain would continue for the subsequent OPA until all environmental impacts have been assessed - Each EIA Scoping Opinion Request Report will set out how the wider CGC will be assessed cumulatively within its EIA (and/or incorporated into future baselines where relevant).
+• the first OPA will take its assumptions for unknown data from masterplan documents (the DFD, PFA & IDP) and any other information available at the time

+• the second OPA will then be able to use the information in the first outline EIA, as well as the masterplan documents

+• this chain would continue for the subsequent OPA until all environmental impacts have been assessed

+• Each EIA Scoping Opinion Request Report will set out how the wider CGC will be assessed cumulatively within its EIA (and/or incorporated into future baselines where relevant).

-IMPLEMENTATION - PLANNING APPLICATION REQUIREMENTS
+IMPLEMENTATION - PLANNING APPLICATION REQUIREMENTS PRE-APPLICATION/PPA

-PRE-APPLICATION/PPA